Next Start

 Engine spacing is necessary for both single and dual engines, as it provides clearance so that there is no interference when the motors pivot on their steering axis or on their tilt axis.

 On a single engine, remember to position them on the centerline of the transom.
-With a dual engine, offset each engine a minimum amount from the transom centerline to allow for full turning radius.
+With dual engines, offset each engine a minimum amount from the transom centerline to allow for a full turning radius.

 Step #3: Drilling the mounting holes